 The Frieze x Deutsche Bank Emerging Curators Fellowship is a new programme that helps UK-based emerging Black or POC curators to develop their practice within a renowned public institution through paid placements.
 The initiative is a collaborative project, bringing together artists and organisations across the non-profit and private sector to increase accessibility, representation and social mobility within the arts.

 The inaugural 2020 fellowship will be realised in partnership with Chisenhale Gallery, who have a well-established track record of providing high-quality training and professional development to emerging curators.
 The fellow will be based at the gallery and gain significant experience across a range of different areas pertaining to Chisenhale Gallery’s ongoing exhibitions and education programme.
 Upon completing the fellowship, the fellow will have access to additional mentoring sessions with members of the senior Frieze team.

-The fellowship will be supported by proceeds from the sale of this edition by artist John Akomfrah and a protective face mask designed by artist Idris Khan.
-A fund has been set to support the annual fellowship and cover the fellow’s salary, travel, research and professional development.
+The fellowship will be supported by proceeds from the sale of a protective face mask designed by celebrated British artist Idris Khan.
+A fund has been set to support the annual fellowship and cover the fellows' salary, travel, research and professional development.